chenhaiteng/chenhaiteng.github.io/_posts/2021-07-06-singleton-in-kotlin.markdown

 }
 ```
 In additionally, the delegated property approach is much easier to create Default/Standard/Shared to support different pre-defined configuration.

+Although delegated property can reduce the effort to create singleton, it has an explictly flaw -- it's hard to inject parameters dynamically.

+If a singleton depends on some environment variable/object, for example, the context of an android app, it would be better to implement it with **SingletonHolder**.

 ## Use DI to Manage Singleton
 Finally, if you are familiar with dependency injection, it's also good to choose a DI container to help you to manage the singleton.